Italian battleship Giulio Cesare: Soviet service

 After the war, Giulio Cesare was allocated to the Soviet Union as part of war reparations.
 She was moved to Augusta, Sicily, on 9 December 1948, where an unsuccessful attempt was made at sabotage.
 The ship was stricken from the naval register on 15 December and turned over to the Soviets on 6 February 1949 under the temporary name of Z11 in Vlorë, Albania.
 She was renamed Novorossiysk, after the Soviet city of that name on the Black Sea.
 The Soviets used her as a training ship, and gave her eight refits.
 In 1953, all Italian light AA guns were replaced by eighteen 37 mm 70-K AA guns in six twin mounts and six singles.
 Also replaced were her fire-control systems and radars.
-This was intended as a temporary rearmament, as the Soviets drew up plans to replace her secondary 120mm mounts with the 130mm/58 SM-2 that was in development, and the 100mm and 37mm guns with 8 quadruple 45mm.
+This was intended as a temporary rearmament, as the Soviets drew up plans to replace her secondary 120 mm mounts with the 130 mm/58 SM-2 that was in development, and the 100 mm and 37 mm guns with 8 quadruple 45 mm.
 While at anchor in Sevastopol on the night of 28/29 October 1955, an explosion ripped a 4 by 14 m hole in the forecastle forward of 'A' turret.
 The flooding could not be controlled, and she capsized with the loss of 617 men, including 61 men sent from other ships to assist.

 The cause of the explosion is still unclear.
 The official cause, regarded as the most probable, was a magnetic RMH or LMB bottom mine, laid by the Germans during World War II and triggered by the dragging of the battleship's anchor chain before mooring for the last time.
 Subsequent searches located 32 mines of these types, some of them within 50 m of the explosion.
 The damage was consistent with an explosion of 1000–1200 kg of TNT, and more than one mine may have detonated.
 Other explanations for the ship's loss have been proposed, and the most popular of these is that she was sunk by Italian frogmen of the wartime special operations unit Decima Flottiglia MAS who – more than ten years after the cessation of hostilities – were either avenging the transfer of the former Italian battleship to the USSR or sinking it on behalf of NATO.
 Novorossiysk was stricken from the naval register on 24 February 1956, salvaged on 4 May 1957, and subsequently scrapped.